dannyhope/uxbrighton/_posts/2016-05-10-prototypeworkshop.md

 We’re limiting the number of places to ensure that the course is intimate and you can get your questions answered.

-The trainer for this workshop is Cennydd Bowles; an independent digital product designer and leader.
-Cennydd was previously design manager at Twitter and senior user experience designer at renowned consultancy Clearleft.
+The trainer for this workshop is Cennydd Bowles.Cennydd Bowles is a recognised authority on digital product design, former design lead at Twitter, and author of the popular book Undercover User Experience Design.
+Previously a successful UX designer, Cennydd broadened into visual and motion design to offer the full stack of digital product design services.
+At Twitter, he helped to define cross-platform motion principles as part of the Twitter Human INterface Guidelines (THING) project.
+He now co-hosts the Motion and Meaning podcast.

 This one day workshop includes lunch and refreshments.